 For consultation and follow-up appointments please arrive 15 minutes before your scheduled time.
-For procedures and examinations, you must arrive 60 minutes prior to your scheduled time.
+For procedures and examinations, you must arrive 30 minutes prior to your scheduled time unless otherwise indicated.

-Always bring your OHIP and Hospital Green Card.
+Always bring your OHIP card.
 New patients will be required to fill out a medical questionnaire “new patient data form” before seeing Dr. Boushey.
-Please clickto download the form.
+Please click here or here (OGI) to download the form.
 New patients must bring a list of all medications and exact doses.

 For all initial consultation appointments, patients must do a rectal fleet enema 2 hours prior to their scheduled appointment unless alternate instructions have been given by Dr. R. Boushey.

 Please note that you do not require a prescription for a rectal fleet enema.

 If you are unsure of the preparation that is right for you, please contact Dr. Boushey’s office at (613)737-8899 Ext.
 71724.

 Dr. Boushey is a colorectal disease specialist.
 Dr. Boushey requires a referral from patient’s physician and can not see patient without one.
 All appointments are prioritized on the basis of medical need.

 You must give Dr. Boushey’s office at least 7 business days notice if you wish to cancel or reschedule your appointment.
 Please do not hesitate to contact Dr. Boushey’s office at (613)737-8899 ext.
 71724.